-One of the best products to buy in Chiang Mai I have discovered in Chiang Mai, are the hand curved soaps which looked like silk flowers.
-These art works are in cased in a rounded wooden container and are sold from 70 to 120 bhat/pc.
+One of the best products to buy in Chiang Mai I have discovered is the hand-carved soaps which looked like silk flowers.
+These artworks are encased in a rounded wooden container and are sold from 70 to 120 baht/pc.

 Another best product to buy in Chiang Mai is their tapestry.
-As of this writing I still regret that I was not able to bring at least one of these fascinating art piece.
-These hand made bed cover can be best use as wall decor or an accent piece to your living room. best products to buy in Chiang Mai
+As of this writing, I still regret that I was not able to bring at least one of these fascinating art piece.
+The handmade tapestry can be used as a bed cover, wall decor or an accent piece to your living room. best products to buy in Chiang Mai

 Handmade Traditional Thai Clothing

-Thai food i always spicy.
+Thai food I always spicy.
 It would be a great idea to bring home some of these.

 Wooden Trays and Vases